 Grind size: Medium Coarse, Medium

 Coffee to water ratio: 1:17 for regular, 1:15 for strong

 PS.
 If you prefer automatic pour-over coffee makers, take a look at our review.
 They also make a great beverage and save you the trouble of brewing by hand.

 The Bodum Pour Over Coffee Maker is a simple and cheap device that is good for daily brewing.
 We love it for its ease of use and the sweet, rich character of coffee brewed with it.
 You can choose from sizes ranging from 12 to 51 ounces.

 The main advantage of the Bodum coffee maker is availability—filters for it can be found almost everywhere, unlike filters for the Chemex or Hario coffee makers.

-You can make coffee in it quickly and it is difficult to spoil the coffee.
+You can make cup of coffee in it quickly and it is difficult to spoil the coffee.

 The carafe is made of borosilicate glass, and the removable sleeve keeps the coffee hot longer while also protecting your hands.
 The filter is made of stainless steel, so you won’t have to spend money on disposable filters.

 Designer coffee maker Chemex rightfully occupies its place in the permanent collection of the Museum of Modern Art (MoMA) and also looks great in our kitchen.